Cisco: 1996–2005: Internet and silicon intelligence

 The Internet Protocol (IP) became widely adopted in the mid-to-late 1990s.
 Cisco introduced products ranging from modem access shelves (AS5200) to core GSR routers, making them a major player in the market.
-In late March 2000, at the height of the dot-com bubble, Cisco became the most valuable company in the world, with a market capitalization of more than $500 billion.
-As of July 2014, with a market cap of about US$129 billion, it was still one of the most valuable companies.
+In late March 2000, at the height of the dot-com bubble, Cisco became the most valuable company in the world, with a market capitalization of more than $500 billion, before the loss of $431 billion when the bubble burst.

 The perceived complexity of programming routing functions in silicon led to the formation of several startups determined to find new ways to process IP and MPLS packets entirely in hardware and blur boundaries between routing and switching.
-One of them, Juniper Networks, shipped their first product in 1999 and by 2000 chipped away about 30% from Cisco SP Market share.
+One of them, Juniper Networks, shipped its first product in 1999 and by 2000 chipped away about 30% from Cisco SP Market share.
 In response, Cisco later developed homegrown ASICs and fast processing cards for GSR routers and Catalyst 6500 switches.
 In 2004, Cisco also started the migration to new high-end hardware CRS-1 and software architecture IOS XR.